Debbie227/Rosalind/README.md

 # Rosalind
-# Code to solve the problems on Rosalind and practice toward more useful programming.
+# Code to solve the problems on Rosalind and practice in programming.